Black Friday Sale

 Juice Feasting Equipment

 Another way to make fresh juice is to blend some produce in a high-speed blender, usually with a little water.
-After liquefying everything in my Vita-Mix, I run it through a nut milk bag to strain out the pulp and remove the fiber.
-(FYI the Vita-Mix includes free shipping if you’re interested in getting one — Erin and I have owned one since 1994, and it’s our most essential appliance.)
+Then I run it through a nut milk bag to strain out the pulp and remove the fiber.

 Today I’ve had more than half a gallon of juice so far.
 I made a quart of carrot-apple-beet-parsley-kale-ginger-lime juice with my juicer.
-A few hours later I drank a batch of pineapple-garlic juice, made from juicing a whole pineapple and a small garlic clove with the Vita-Mix and a nut milk bag.
+A few hours later I drank a batch of pineapple-garlic juice, made from juicing a whole pineapple and a small garlic clove and squeezing the mixture through a nut milk bag.
 Normally I won’t be having such a sweet juice for my first of the day (carrot, beets, and apples are very sugary), but I played 18 holes of disc golf after that first juice, so I wanted to get some extra calories before playing.

 To prepare for this juice feast, I’ve been making a variety of different green juices during the past few months.
 I enjoy making juices with lots of different ingredients, and I’ve even begun to crave them.
 One of my favorites is carrot-celery-cucumber-kale-spinach-parsley-dandelion-lime-ginger.